rroberrt/rroberrt/README.md

 </p>

 <p>
-	Master in SvelteKit, 5+ years in full stack development in freelance, small business and large fintech enterprise.
-IBM and Google certified in DevOps and UX design.
+	Master in SvelteKit.
+IBM certified in DevOps with 5+ years in full stack development in freelance, small business and large fintech enterprise.
 </p>

 <p>